Homital/Homital-Core/README.md

 This repository can be fully developed in Gitpod.
 To open it in Gitpod, [click here](https://gitpod.io/#https://github.com/Homital/Homital-Core).

-On start up, Gitpod would automatically install all dependencies and start up a development server on port 2333.
+On start up, Gitpod would automatically install all dependencies and start up a development server on port 2333, but it will certainly fail because you have to manually set the `HOMITALDB_USERNAME` and `HOMITALDB_PASSWORD` environment variables first :P

 ## List of APIs